BlookHo/image_paths_gem/README.md

-# ImagePaths
+## ImagePaths

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/image_paths`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to my new gem!

-TODO: Delete this and the text above, and describe your gem
+It is intended to easy get all images paths from HTML page.

 ## Installation

-Add this line to your application's Gemfile:
+gem install image_paths-0.1.0.gem

 ```ruby
 gem 'image_paths'